May 28, 2012

 Next, shred some carrots.
 We used ten pounds today.

 After shredding your cabbage, sprinkle sea salt over the top.
+Don't be stingy.
+Be very generous.

 And the fun part is squishing it through your hands.
 Massage the salt into the cabbage to make the tasty juices come out.